TAG, YOU’RE DEAD

 “I knew you’d come here,” she said.

-“Jake,” she said as she stood up in front of the very boulder where she’d saved his heart ten short months ago.
-It was a sheltered enclave where they’d both brought their individual sorrows for as long as either could remember.
+“Jake,” she said.
+She stood in front of the very boulder where she’d saved his heart ten short months ago.
+It was a sheltered enclave where they’d both brought their sorrows for as long as either could remember.

 “Come talk to me, Jake.”
 She held out her hand.
 “Please.”

 Without volition, without feeling the ground or his movement, Jake walked toward her.
 She’d cut his heart out and stomped it.
 Now she reached for him.
 Maybe he did have something to say to her.
 Maybe he did want to hear what she had to say.

 Jennifer pulled Jake with her as she sat on the ground in front of the boulder.
 She entwined her hand with his.
 This was a perfect replay of their beginning—perfect down to his broken heart.